dotCMS/core/hotfix_tracking.md

 90. https://github.com/dotCMS/core/issues/22237 : Limited User Can't Open Page if it has a content that doesn't have permissions over #22237
 91. https://github.com/dotCMS/core/issues/22266 : Issue with static push publishing when pushing with a default language other than English #22266
 92. https://github.com/dotCMS/core/issues/22349 : Missing database migration tasks when migrating from <=5.1.6 #22349
+93. https://github.com/dotCMS/core/issues/22696 : Can't save changes in Work Flow if user with special characters or new user is added. #22696